speedment/speedment-doc/pages/sharding.md

 Sharded Speedment instances come in two different flavors:

-`ShardedSpeedment` which is using immutable sharding with ahead-of-time sharding key `MutableShardedSpeedment` which can use dynamic sharding keys discovered at run-time
+`ShardedSpeedment` which is using immutable sharding with ahead-of-time sharding key

+`MutableShardedSpeedment` which can use dynamic sharding keys discovered at run-time

 ### Immutable Sharding
 Immutable sharding means that the set of shard keys will be defined ahead-of-time.
-Once all shards has been defined, they can all be loaded into memory in a single operation and once loaded, they are instantly available.
+Once all shards has been defined, their corresponding data sets can all be loaded into memory in a single operation and once loaded, they are instantly available.

 The following example will shard all countries that starts with an "A" in one shard and all the countries that starts with a "B" in another shard.
 Countries that begins with any other letter will not be loaded at all and cannot be accessed.